pigdevstudio/experiments/08.selection-box/devlog.md

-In the [Selectable Object experiment](https://pigdev.itch.io/experiments/devlog/166154/selectable-objects) we've saw how to use Area2D to create an SelectableArea to trigger selection on a single object at a time.
+In the [Selectable Object experiment](https://pigdev.itch.io/experiments/devlog/166154/selectable-objects) we've seen how to use Area2D to create a SelectableArea to trigger selection on a single object at a time.

 But...in strategy games, especially in the RTS genre, it's more likely that we would want players to select multiple units at once.
 A common solution for this kind of system is a _SelectionBox_.

 ![](https://img.itch.zone/aW1nLzQwMDI2NzIuZ2lm/original/9%2Bx2I2.gif)

-_Download the SelectionBox experiment!_
+[_Download the SelectionBox experiment!_(https://pigdev.itch.io/experiments)

-<iframe frameborder="0" src="https://itch.io/embed/679971" width="552" height="167"><a href="https://pigdev.itch.io/experiments">Gamedev Experiments by Pigdev</a></iframe>

 This is the most common approach in many user interfaces, you've probably used such thing with your OS graphic interface.